nickylogan/Huddlr/README.md

         ...
 ```

 This file also contains the send file or file sharing functionality of our application which lets a user browse their device and then upload a file which will then be sliced into smaller parts of 100,000bytes before being sent one by one to the server.
 At the same time, on the UI side this file also provides the functionality for the progress bar.
-Not only that but it also provides the downloading functionality so that the user can actually access the file to download it from the server while also providing a progress bar for feedback
+Not only that but it also provides the downloading functionality so that the user can actually access the file to download it from the server while also providing a progress bar for feedback.
 ```js
 /**
      * @param {File} file